nirajp82/Redis/02_02_Redis_String.md

       > INCRBYFLOAT myfloat 2.3
       ```

-12. **LCS**
-    - *Description*: Finds the longest common substring.
-    - *Behavior*: This command is not a standard Redis command as of my knowledge cutoff date (January 2022).
-It's possible that it's a custom command or part of an extension or module.

 13. **MGET**
     - *Description*: Atomically returns the string values of one or more keys.
     - *Behavior*: Retrieves the values associated with the specified keys.